 - The process described in the previous slide may be replaced by an alternative that does not involve open discussion and announcement of member-specific contributions.
-Thanks to the suggestion of a participant at a HKUST workshop, anonymous submission of peer assessment data by each team member directly to a teacher eliminates the distress that some team members may find unnecessary and hurtful. - If a teacher chooses anonymous submission, Steps 2 to 4 no longer apply, as the peer assessment data thus obtained are sufficient for calculating individual contributions to a team project's completion and overall quality, see Slide 17 below.
+Thanks to the suggestion of a participant at a HKUST workshop, anonymous submission of self and peer assessment data by each team member directly to a teacher eliminates the distress that some team members may find unnecessary and hurtful. - If a teacher chooses anonymous submission, Steps 2 to 4 no longer apply, as the self and peer assessment data thus obtained are sufficient for calculating individual contributions to a team project's completion and overall quality, see Slide 17 below.

-Step 4 Step 3 Each member announces his/her final assessments, after seeing other members' revised announcements and the ensuing individual scores.
-This encourages settlement via peer pressure, desire for consensus, and if necessary, teacher
+For private study or research only.
+Not for publication or further reproduction.
+Step 3 Each member announces his/her final assessments, after seeing other members' revised announcements and the ensuing individual scores.
+This encourages settlement via peer pressure, desire for consensus, and if necessary, teacher mediation.